 This is the 16th article in Jason P’s series about Foster-Adopt.
-To read the first in the series, click here.

 There were several potential placements calls that we didn’t take next steps on, not because we didn’t want to, but because we didn’t think we had enough experience to handle the situations that presented themselves.
 Nonetheless, those decisions still haunt us today.